Just the tip

 Then there was that nice lady that brought your pizza to your doorstep the next day because you were too lazy and hungover to leave your house?

-How about a day on the water where a crew of people bent over backwards to cater to your every whim and not only made sure you saw that microscopic sea hare only visible to the trained eye and had an all round great day, but also kept you alive 100 feet below the surface?
+How about a day on the water where a crew of people catered to your every whim and made sure that you saw that microscopic sea hare only visible to the trained eye, while also keeping you alive 100 feet below the surface?

 I was once advised that if you're in doubt, to tip anyone who does anything for you in the amount that you would want to be paid if you did it yourself.